Passion fruit is an exotic purple fruit with a healthful nutritional profile and a range of health benefits.

 - 1.9 g of fiber

-Passion fruit also contains phosphorus, niacin, and vitamin B-6, which a healthy body needs.
+Passion fruit also contains phosphorus, niacin, and vitamin B-6, all of which a healthy body also needs.

-Passion fruit is rich in antioxidants, which are compounds that help to mop up harmful free radicals in the body.
+Passion fruit is rich in antioxidants, which are compounds that help neutralize harmful free radicals in the body.

-Antioxidants play a vital role in keeping the body systems healthy.
+Antioxidants play a vital role in keeping the body’s systems healthy.
 Scientists know that antioxidants improve blood flow, specifically to the brain and nervous system.

 Passion fruit pulp contains a lot of dietary fiber.
 Fiber is a crucial component of every diet.
 It helps regulate the digestive system and keep the gut healthy, preventing constipation and bowel disorders.

 Most people in America do not get enough dietary fiber.
-The
+According to the U.S. Department of Agriculture (USDA)’s most recent dietary guidelines, the recommended intake is

 Eating passion fruit regularly may help to prevent constipation and improve digestion and overall health.